 'Kuih bangkit' (tapioca cookies) is often enjoyed during festive seasons like Chinese New Year and Hari Raya in Singapore and Malaysia.
-These little coconut cookies are made with tapioca flour that results in light, airy and fragile cookies.
+These little coconut cookies are made with tapioca flour that results in them being light, airy and delicate.
 In the Malay language, the term 'kuih' refers to bite-sized snacks or sweet/savoury desserts.
 ‘Bangkit’ on the other hand means ‘to rise’.
 I assumed that the name derives from the cookies rising during the baking process.

 The perfect kuih bangkit crumbles and melts in the mouth the moment it is eaten.
-It is light, airy and fragile in texture.
+It is light, airy and delicate in texture.
 Getting the melting effect is no small feat.
-To make it successfully, the moisture from the flour needs to be removed in order to create a light and fluffy texture.
+To make it successfully, the moisture from the flour needs to be removed in order to create the light and fluffy texture.
 Therefore, the flour needs to be baked or cooked in a dry pan beforehand.